pepinpin/rpi_RESTless/README.md

 ## Welcome rpi_RESTless

-This bash script will help you monitor a REST API heartbeat with a Raspberry Pi (or any linux box for that matter) and set off an alert
+This bash script will help you monitor a REST API heartbeat with a Raspberry Pi (or any linux box for that matter) and set off an alert if it goes down

 * NO PYTHON (full bash script)
 * Easy to configure